eappel/RGBColorSlider/README.md

 # RGBColorSlider

 RGBColorSlider provides a simple way to add RGB sliders to an iOS application.
-RGBColorSliders dynamically react to eachother and alter their appearences to give users an intuitive way to pick colors.
+RGBColorSliders dynamically react to each other and alter their appearences to give users an intuitive way to pick colors.

 ![demo](README_assets/RGBColorSliderDemo.gif)